 All of the comparable sales described in the body of the report are shown in detail on the summary sheets in a separate document.
-I did not physically inspect each of the comparable sales and the photos on the sales data sheet are from Google Earth.
+I did not physically inspect each of the comparable sales and the photos on the sales data sheet are from the Multiple Listing Service, Cadastral, or Google Earth.